mnater/Hyphenopoly/docs/Download,-install-and-setup-for-deployment.md

 All files have good compression rates when using gzip, deflate and the like.
 You may need to configure your server to be able to compress `.wasm`-files though!

 ### node
-Hyphenopoly_Loader.js and Hyphenopoly.js is designed for use in browsers.
-For usage in node.js see: [node module](./Module.md)
+Hyphenopoly_Loader.js and Hyphenopoly.js are optimized for usage in browsers.
+For usage as a module see: [node module](./Module.md)

 Let me now, if you have a use case for hyphenation in node.js